NICTA/t3as-pat-clas/pat-clas-ui/README.md

 #### Explore

-   Paste a symbol from elsewhere to explore the classification system in a tree.
    Initially the specified symbol and all its ancestors are shown (as in the Context section - i.e. each node is shown with only a single child).
    However, clicking on any node causes all of its children to be displayed, allowing the full tree to be explored.
-   Clicking on a symbol link in the tree re-populates the Context section.
+   Clicking on a symbol link in the tree re-populates either the Context or Explore section.
    The tree omits the CPC NotesAndWarnings and USPC Text fields in order to keep the size of the displayed text manageable.
    Use the Context section to view this information.
 The tree includes these fields:
    <dl>